OWASP/www-project-secure-coding-practices-quick-reference-guide/index.md

 #### Feedback and Participation

 We hope you find the OWASP Secure Coding Practices Quick Reference Guide Project useful.
+We welcome additions and corrections to the existing documents, and the [project github repo][github] is always looking for collaborators.

-Please contribute to the Project by sending your comments, questions, and suggestions to [Keith Turpin][keith] and [Jon Gadsden][jon].
+Please contribute to this project by adding your comments, questions, and suggestions using the project github [change request][change] form.

 #### Related Projects